astromatic/sextractor/branches/sexfigi/src/levmar/README.txt

 LICENSE
 levmar is released under the GNU Public License (GPL), which can be found in the included LICENSE file.
-Note that GPL forbids commercial use.
-If you are interested in obtaining a commercial license for levmar, please email the author using the address at the end of this file.
+Note that under the terms of GPL, commercial use is allowed only if a software employing levmar is also published in source under the GPL.
+However, if you are interested in using levmar in a proprietary commercial apprlication, a commercial license for levmar can be obtained by contacting the author using the email address at the end of this file.

 COMPILATION
+ - You might first consider setting a few configuration options at the top of lm.h.
+See the accompanying comments for more details.

  - On a Linux/Unix system, typing "make" will build both levmar and the demo program using gcc.
 Alternatively, if Intel's C++ compiler is installed, it can be used by typing "make -f Makefile.icc".